-The main idea behind CopyFunds is to bring online traders ever closer to the investment opportunities available to hedge fund investors at a fraction of the investment requirement.
-Each CopyFund is composed of an assemblage of investment instruments compiled around an idea, a theme, a market or a preset algorithm. eToro currently offers several types of CopyFunds, so let’s take a closer look at each.
+The main idea behind CopyFunds is to bring online traders closer to the investment opportunities available to hedge fund investors at a fraction of the investment requirement.
+Each CopyFund is composed of an assemblage of investment instruments compiled around an idea, theme, market or preset algorithm. eToro currently offers several types of CopyFunds:

 Top Trader CopyFunds

 A Top Trader CopyFund is based on copying a number of traders (as many as 50) chosen either by the eToro system algorithm or by eToro’s investment committee based on a certain set of criteria.
-Thus instead of doing the hard manual labor of searching for traders and allotting funds to copy them individually, with a Top Trader CopyFund, you can simply let the algorithm do the work for you.
+Instead of doing the hard work of searching for traders and allotting funds to copy them individually, with a Top Trader CopyFund, you can simply let the algorithm do the work for you.

-eToro currently offers four CopyFunds for your investment pleasure: Quarterly Gainers, Top Active Traders, Trending Traders Moderate Risk and Positive Copiers Trend.
+eToro currently offers four CopyFunds: Quarterly Gainers, Top Active Traders, Trending Traders Moderate Risk and Positive Copiers Trend.
 When choosing which fund to invest in, eToro conveniently displays the projected gains as well as the risk score for each fund.

-At a closer look, Quarterly Gainers looks like the safest investment, based on copying up to 50 traders chosen for their consistent gains over the last quarter with low risk.
+Quarterly Gainers looks like the safest investment.
+It is based on copying up to 50 traders chosen for their consistent gains over the last quarter with low risk.
 At just below 12% gains over the last 12 months and a risk score of just 2, it looks like a very solid investment.
 The fund is recalibrated every quarter to include new traders that fit the algorithm’s criteria and exclude those whose gains or risk score no longer meet the standard.
 The allocation of funds is made based on gains, so top gainers will weigh more heavily on the CopyFund’s overall performance, while those with lesser results will have a smaller impact.

 In the case of this class of investment instruments, it is a bit of a mystery what the “Copy” in CopyFund refers to, as they are virtually identical to classical investment funds in that they combine a variety of market instruments based on a common theme - no copying per se involved.
 The selection of these Market CopyFunds is much greater than the Top Trader variety and most of them focus on different segments of the stock market, with some ETFs, indices, and metals are thrown in for diversity.